tarakanbg/ptd.vateud.net/README.md

 _Data available by association, and listed on each pilot's "show" page:_

 * Trainings

+#### Pilot Files
+One or multiple files can be uploaded and associated with any pilot record.
+These can be examination results cards, feedback or any kind of document that needs to be attached and kept together with the pilot record.

+_The following data is stored and can be manipulated for each record:_

+* Name
+* Description
+* Pilot (the pilot, that the file is attached to)
+* User (the backend user who uploaded the file)
+* File (the physical file itself)

 #### Examinations
 Examination records are created (scheduled) manually by the app administrators or by examiners.